Thankfully, I survived the 6 weeks and finished my navy dining room!

 Originally, I thought I wanted plain white ones in here to go with my whole blue and white look.
 Unfortunately, the day I hung the white, I wasn’t happy.
-Luckily, I had these sitting in the closet for a few years just waiting to be used.
+Luckily, I had these panels sitting in the closet for a few years just waiting to be used.
 They are from Homegoods.

 In the back corner, I rehung my shelves and added some Lenox and Blue Willow china.